Persist data across interactions and sessions.

 access: session

-retention: session
+retention: session_only

 # Feature flags - app-wide